TyBruceChen/SwinJSCC-cpu-inference/README.md

 ## Forked Modification:
 [中文文档](README.zh.md)（README.zh.md）

 Modified [SwinJSCC](https://github.com/semcomm/SwinJSCC) to deploy on ```CPU``` only devices.
+Some codes and parameter configurations are removed for simplicity in <b>inference only</b>.
 Also, due to the fixed H-W ratio while processed with SwinTranformer, the recovered images are cropped.
 This fork keeps the original pixel content by adding and removing paddings.

 <b>To run by cpu:</b> ```python main-test.py```; Download pretrained model provided by official at [Google Drive](https://drive.google.com/drive/folders/1_EouRY4yYvMCtamX2ReBzEd5YBQbyesc?usp=sharing); Modify ```args.model_path``` and ```args.model_size```